 - Documented financial need as shown by the Free Application for Federal Student Aid (FAFSA)

-- Utilized all available aid, including the Pell Grant, Federal Direct Student Loans (subsidized and unsubsidized), and other applicable loans (e.g., Nursing, Massachusetts No Interest)
+- Utilized all available aid, including the Pell Grant, Federal Direct Student Loans (Subsidized and Unsubsidized), and other applicable loans (e.g., Federal Nursing Student Loan, Massachusetts No Interest)

 - Expected family contribution (EFC) of $0 - $15,000